TomDemeranville/orcid-java-client/README.md

 NOTE: NO LONGER MAINTAINED, ONLY SUPPORTS DEPRECATED VERSIONS OF ORCID API
 ==========================================================================

+**See [orcid-model-2.1.jar](https://github.com/ORCID/orcid-public-lib/tree/master/orcid-model) for the latest model.
+This is a jar file that will serialise API requests and responses to/from Java/XML/JSON**

+---

 #ORCiD Java Client

 Simple, easy to use ORCiD client written in Java.
 Supports the public and Tier2 API with OAuth.
 Natural object